Introduction to 3D Printing and Some Inspiration For You

 If 3D Printing has so far passed you by then where have you been?
 Never fear – we’re here to give you an introduction to this futuristic-yet-here-today phenomenon.

-Until eighteen months ago, I (Jo, the non-techie part of SED-Developments!) hadn’t seen much 3D printing.
+Until two years ago, I (Jo, the non-techie part of SED-Developments!) hadn’t seen much 3D printing.
 And, where I had, it was in the context of future projects.
 Like the school designing and building a 3D arm for a classmate for example.
 My comparative ignorance of all things 3D-print related changed in summer 2017 when the techie side of SED-Developments, Richard, bought and built our first 3D printer.

 The initial idea was for it to be a project to keep him busy and out of trouble!
 A bit of a hobby.
 Y’know?
 But then we got digging.
 What could we print?
 Well!
 That’s when our little world exploded!